ayaegashi/279R-HW4/README.md

 ## How to Open my To-Do List App

-Run `npm install` to install necessary dependencies.
-Then, to start a development server:
+Clone or download a zip file of the code using the green Code button.
+After navigating to the code folder in your Terminal, run `npm install` to install necessary dependencies.
+Then, to start the web app in a development server:

 ```bash
 npm run dev